pauloandresoares/english/cassava.md

 <div class="caption">Polvilho biscuits</div>

-In nutritional terms, cassava is a source of complex carbohydrates, similar to potatoes and rice, but has a lower glycemic index, which provides a slower and more sustained release of energy.
+<p>In nutritional terms, cassava is a source of complex carbohydrates, similar to potatoes and rice, but has a lower glycemic index, which provides a slower and more sustained release of energy.
 It is rich in fiber, which helps with satiety and digestion.
 Compared to other carbohydrates, cassava is naturally gluten-free, making it a great option for people with ***dietary*** restrictions.
 It also contains small amounts of B vitamins and minerals like calcium and potassium, which are essential for bone and muscle health.
-This makes cassava an energetic and versatile food, suitable for various diets and lifestyles.
+This makes cassava an energetic and versatile food, suitable for various diets and lifestyles.</p>

 ---